-- A. Program Administration - 1).
-The Community Projects Director will administer the Economic Development Plan and Program. - 1).2).
-The Program Administrator City Administrator and Community Projects Director will also serve as ex-officio members of the Citizens' Advisory Review Committee hereinafter established, which Committee will hold regular meetings to review the functioning and process of the Economic Development Program and advise the governing body of the City with regard to the Program. - 2).3).
-The Program AdministratorCommunity Projects Director, in cooperation with the Economic Development President, will review on a regular basis the progress of ongoing projects to ensure the qualifying businesses are complying with the terms of any approved project. - 3).4).
-The Economic Development President and the Program Administrator City Administrator or designee will advise the Mayor and City Council as regards the status of ongoing projects in the Economic Development Program. - 4).5).
-A 3% fee will be retained by the City of Grand Island for program administration.
-The 3% fee will be retained in the City's general fund.
+DirectorProgram Administrator or designee will also-serve as an ex-officio members of the Citizens' Advisory Review Committee, hereinafter established, which Committee will hold regular quarterly meetings to review the functioning and process of the Economic Development Program and advise the City Councilgoverning body of the City with regard to the Program.

+Track The Citizen Review Committee will track participating businesses' employment figures for two years if said businesses employ persons in other Nebraska communities.
+(Section 18-2709) - 32).
+The Community Projects Director Program Administrator, in cooperation with the Economic Development GIAEDC President, will review on a regular quarterly basis the progress of ongoing projects to ensure the qualifying businesses are complying with the terms of any approved project. - 43).
+The Program Administrator in cooperation with the Economic Development GIAEDC President Economic Development President and the City Administrator or designee Program Administrator will advise the Mayor and City Council on a semi-annual basis as regards the status of ongoing activities projects in the Economic Development Program. - 45).
+A 3% fee will may will be retained by the City of Grand Island for program administration.
+The 3% fee will be retained in the City's general fund. - B. Revolving Loan Program Administrator